laradreamer79/Portfolio-Project/stage 3/README.md

 7. **As a user, I want to complete online payment securely, so that I can confirm my booking.**

-8. **As an admin, I want to manage platform content through the admin dashboard, so that diving centers, trips, and information remain accurate.**
+8. **As an admin, I want to manage diving centers, trips, users, and platform content, so that the platform remains accurate and up to date.**

 ---

 ## Should Have

-1. **As a diver, I want to rate and review diving centers and diving experiences, so that I can share my experience with other users.**
+1. **As a diver, I want to rate and review diving centers and diving experiences, so that I can help other users make informed decisions.**

-2. **As a user, I want the platform to be responsive on desktop and mobile browsers, so that I can access it from any device.**
+2. **As a user, I want the platform to be responsive on both desktop and mobile browsers, so that I can access it from any device.**

 3. **As a diving center, I want to manage my trips and booking requests through a dashboard, so that I can efficiently manage my services.**